 Vinyl siding usually does have a wood-like relief, but the product is too thin to allow for the deep textures found on HardiePlank, other brands of fiber-cement siding, or real wood, for that matter.

 Vinyl siding is nearly always less expensive than fiber-cement siding.
-Vinyl siding is far cheaper than fiber-cement siding, both in terms of the product and labor costs.
+Vinyl siding is far cheaper than the fiber-cement siding, both in terms of the product and labor costs.
 One rough rule of thumb: the maximum you can expect to pay for vinyl siding is the minimum you can expect to pay for HardiePlank and other fiber-cement siding products.
 This is not a hard-and-fast rule, and you may find that other brands of fiber-cement siding shrink the cost gap with vinyl siding.

-HardiePlank and vinyl siding each have their own durability pros and cons, but on the whole, HardiePlank can be considered to be more durable.
+HardiePlank and vinyl siding each have their durability pros and cons, but on the whole, HardiePlank can be considered to be more durable.

 Vinyl siding and HardiePlank are both very durable, surpassing wood lap siding (which needs regular painting) and cedar shake (which needs regular treatment).

 Both products have little to zero appeal to destructive insects, mainly carpenter ants and termites.
 Woodpeckers are rarely interested in either product because they usually do not harbor the insects that appeal to woodpeckers.
 If termites do begin to devour a home with either siding, they are interested in the organic materials found in other building elements, such as wood studs, sawdust, wood shavings, and OSB underlayment.

-Each product is flimsy in its own way.
+Each product is flimsy in its way.
 The classic way that vinyl siding gets damaged is when an errant lawn mower or garden spade hits the siding, punching a hole or creating a gash.
 Freezing temperatures make vinyl siding more prone to cracking.
 As noted earlier, heat will warp it.
 Place a barbecue too close to vinyl siding and it will be warped beyond repair.
 Typically, panel replacement is the only fix for warped vinyl siding.